equal8888/JSONtool/readme.md

 # Rest-Client...
 I guess 🤔
-this web based tool(rest-client) is making life easier by removing the task of installing plugins, and because of nested json objects can be sometimes difficult to read.
+this web based tool(rest-client) is making life easier by removing the task of installing plugins, and because of nested json objects can be sometimes difficult to read. json objects can be rendered on page

 | Supports | up to |
 | ------ | ------ |